tjcarney89/swift-AutoLayoutIBS-reading-ios-0217/README.md

 ## Auto Layout

  Frames and bounds are very important bits of knowledge to know and understand, but don't forget the motivation for learning about them.
-The real issue is that your iOS programs have to be designed to run on screens of different dimensions, including the 4-inch screen of the iPhone 5, the 4.7-inch screen of the iPhone 6, the 5.5-inch screen of the iPhone 6+, and even the 3.5-inch screen of the iPhone 4S.
+The real issue is that your iOS programs have to be designed to run on screens of different dimensions, including the 4-inch screen of the iPhone SE; the 4.7-inch screen of the iPhone 6, 6S, and 7; and the 5.5-inch screen of the iPhone 6+, 6S+, and 7+.
 You might even want your app to run on an iPad, which obviously has a much larger screen than the iPhones.
-These screens differ not only in physical size, but also in the number of pixels they can display; the iPhone 6+ is 750×1334, whereas the iPhone 4S is 640×960.
+These screens differ not only in physical size, but also in the number of pixels they can display; the iPhone 7+ is 1920×1080, whereas the iPhone 7 is 1334x750.
 Your app may also run in landscape mode, which reverses the pixel dimensions—the viewable area of an app in landscape mode is much wider but a bit shorter than an app running in portrait mode.
 Here's a helpful infographic that shows the plethora of screen sizes available on Apple devices:

 ![iOS Device Sizes](https://s3.amazonaws.com/learn-verified/iPhoneSizes.png)